Factor #2: Reliable eventing

 There are numerous benefits of architecting apps based on an immutable event log:

-The biggest advantage in writing and reading from an event log is how it seamlessly handles error recovery.
-Whereas in a traditional workflow there will be some additional logic to recover from intermittent crashes because of partial side-effects, there is no such logic required if your application is emitting atomic events.
-The application proceeds (crash or not) based on the current event log.
+The biggest advantage in making your app event-driven is how it seamlessly handles error recovery.
+Whereas in a traditional workflow there will be some additional logic to recover from intermittent crashes because of partial side-effects, there is no such logic required if your application is emitting atomic events which can be easily retried on errors/failures.

 With the application only producing and persisting events, there is a detailed audit trail of each action in the application.
 Hence, we get logging and observability built-in with this type of system.